 - Exposure through listed Indian companies: Some investors may prefer to invest in semiconductor stocks India (companies linked to electronics, design services, manufacturing ecosystems, or supply chains).
 This approach carries a different risk profile from a diversified global ETF basket and typically requires deeper company-level analysis.

-The tax treatment of foreign shares, mutual funds, and ETFs depends on the type of investment and holding period.
+The tax treatment of foreign shares, mutual funds and ETFs depends on the investment structure and holding period.

-- Held for 24 months or less: Gains are treated as short-term and taxed at applicable slab rates
+- Held for 24 months or less: Gains are generally treated as short-term and taxed at applicable slab rates.

-Dividend income from foreign securities is typically taxed at slab rates in India, and tax may also be deducted in the source country.
+Applicable surcharge and cess may also apply.
+Dividends or distributions from foreign securities are generally taxed at slab rates in India, while tax may also be withheld in the source country.

-Investors may be able to claim a foreign tax credit (FTC) by filing Form 67 within the prescribed timeline, subject to conditions.
-Resident individuals must also disclose foreign assets in Schedule FA.
+Eligible investors may claim foreign tax credit by filing Form 67 within the prescribed timeline, subject to applicable conditions.
+Individuals who are resident and ordinarily resident in India generally need to disclose applicable foreign assets and income in Schedule FA and other relevant schedules.

-Note: The exact tax treatment may vary depending on whether the exposure is through a direct overseas ETF or an India-domiciled feeder structure.
+Note: The precise tax treatment may differ depending on whether the exposure is through a directly held overseas ETF or an India-domiciled ETF, mutual fund or feeder fund.

 Costs involved